 Safety tip #2: Don’t bundle transducer wires with VHF cable or your engine’s wiring harness.
 It will cause electrical interference and reduce your fishfinder’s performance.

-With your wires run, drill the pilot holes for mounting your transducer bracket.
+With your wires running, drill the pilot holes for mounting your transducer bracket.
 Coat the mounting screws and transom holes with marine adhesive/sealant before holding the bracket and screwing it in.
 Don’t worry about overdoing it with the adhesive/sealant; it’s essential for keeping water out.

 Step 5: Finish and Connect to Power